csun-comp430-s20/act/README.md

 ## Grammar

 ## Assumptions
-~ Every state has a unique name for now.
+~ Every state has a unique name. <br />
+~ Every state is properly declared in on statements.

 ## Requirements
 ~ g++ version 7+ <br />